hbk619/intellisay/README.md

 <li>Play a sound when navigating to line with a breakpoint (includes when breakpoint is hit)</li>
 <li>Play a sound when adding or removing breakpoints</li>
 <li>Play a sound compilation succeeds or fails</li>
+<li>Help dialog containing all the actions and their shortcuts</li>
 <li>Ability to say a variable value while debugging via keyboard shortcut or quick action</li>
 <li>Ability to say the file name via keyboard shortcut or quick action</li>
 <li>Automatically announce file name when opened from the project explorer</li>